cantaro86/Financial-Models-Numerical-Methods/README.md

 This tutorial is for readers with a basic knowledge in stochastic calculus, financial mathematics and statistics.
 A basic knowledge of python programming is also necessary.

 In these notebooks I will not explain what is a call option, or what is a stochastic process, or a partial differential equation.
-However, every time I introduce a concept, I also add a link to a reference article or to the wiki page.
-In this way, the reader can immediately understand what I am talking about.
+However, every time I will introduce a concept, I will also add a link to the corresponding wiki page or to a reference manual.
+In this way, the reader will be able to immediately understand what I am talking about.

 This tutorial is for students in science, economics or finance who have followed at least one undergraduate course in financial mathematics and statistics.
 Self-taught students or practicioners should have read at least an introductiory books in financial mathematics.